 - At least 23 years of age

-- Graduate of a four-year degree program from a college or university accredited by a U.S. Dept. of Education recognized accrediting organization
+- Graduate of a four-year degree program from a college or university accredited by a U.S. Dept. of Education recognized accrediting organization (not required, but preferred)

 - Degrees obtained from a non-U.S. institution must be evaluated for equivalency to U.S. degrees by a member organization of the National Association of Credential Evaluation Services (NACES)

-- Current passport or other travel documents enabling the bearer to freely exit and re-enter the U.S. (multiple reentry status)
+- Current passport or other travel documents that allow the bearer to freely exit and re-enter the U.S. (multiple reentry status)

-- Current FAA First Class Medical Certificate.Meets ALL minimum FAA airplane category ATP requirements (14 C.F.R.
+- Meet ALL minimum FAA airplane category ATP requirements (14 C.F.R.
 61.159) including successful completion of the ATP written exam.

-- Minimum of 1,000 hours of fixed wing turboprop or turbofan time
+- Minimum of 1,000 hours of fixed-wing turboprop or turbofan time

 - 90% of the flight time logged in powered lift category aircraft (e.g. AV-8B, F-35B, and V-22) will be credited to the Delta Air Lines 1,000 hour fixed wing turboprop/turbofan requirement.